tailwindlabs/tailwindcss/source/docs/container.blade.md

   </table>
 </div>

 Tailwind's `.container` class sets the `max-width` of an element to match the `min-width` of the current breakpoint.
+This is useful if you'd prefer to design for a fixed set of sizes instead of trying to accommodate a fully fluid viewport.

-Note that unlike containers you might have used in other frameworks, **Tailwind's container does not center itself automatically and does not contain any built-in horizontal padding.**
+Note that unlike containers you might have used in other frameworks, **Tailwind's container does not center itself automatically and does not have any built-in horizontal padding.**

 To center a container, use the `.mx-auto` utility: